 It’s much easier to digest than cow’s milk as well.
 It has smaller particles of low fat that breaks down more quickly in the stomach.
 It’s also lower in lactose.

 This powdered goat milk is free of preservatives and antibiotics.
 Each serving has 7 g of protein.

 To drink it, mix it with a little hot water until it blends well.
 Then keep adding cold water until you’ve made enough liquid.

-If you put it in the fridge overnight, it tastes even better.
+If you put this whole milk in the fridge overnight, it tastes even better.